labolagen/laravel-generator/README.md

 Because `laravel-boilerplate` is using CoreUI, so I've just implemented `coreui-templates`, it doesn't support `adminlte-templates` or any other templates which InfyOmLabs provided.

-One thing more, vuejs templates has not been adjust to use with this package.
-I will remove it in the near future, so don't use it.

 If you want to use DataTables in admin panel, do the following:

 1. `composer require yajra/laravel-datatables:^1.5`